News & Tips

 Workers’ compensation is designed to protect your business from financial burden.
 If you have four or more employees or at least one employee who does construction for your company, you may be required by law to offer workers’ compensation.

-We partner with PayChex® for payroll services, workers’ compensation, health insurance, 401k, and so much more.
-Learn more
+We partner with FINSYNC for payroll services, accounting and cash flow, and so much more.
+Learn more.

 Step 6: Create an employee handbook.

 Creating an employee handbook can help protect your business and limit exposure to potential employee-related lawsuits.
 An employee handbook should not be confused with an employee agreement.
 An employee handbook includes information on your company’s mission, vision, core values, policies, dress code, employee benefits, and perks, while an employee agreement is more of a contract between an employer and employee laying out the agreement of the employee’s employment.

 - When developing your employee handbook, make sure a lawyer reviews it to ensure it doesn’t violate employee rights.